 The IRISH SEMINAR

-Under the Executive Directorship of Diarmuid Ó Giolláin IRISH SEMINAR 2014 will run from 16 June – 4 July 2014.
+Under the Executive Directorship of Diarmuid Ó Giolláin IRISH SEMINAR 2015 will take place in Argentina.
+More detail to follow shortly.
 For more information about Fellowships or Application process contact email@example.com.

 Irish Seminar themes 1999-2014